zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/gitlab-enterprise-contribution-guide.md

 - Comment on the issue you're working on
 - Ask in the `#contribute` channel on Discord
 - Email the Contributor Success team at `contributors@gitlab.com.`
-- Check the [GitLab Forum](https://forum.gitlab.com/) for community support
+- Check the [GitLab Forum](https://forum.gitlab.com/) for community interactions

 Remember: Your contributions help shape GitLab's future and improve your team's daily development experience!